prymitive/pumpkin/doc/source/tutorial.rst

     member_uid = IntegerListField('memberUid')

-As we can see there are three fields and one of them is used as :term:`rdn` attribute. :class:`~simpledir.models.PosixGroup` model defines 'cn' as :term:`rdn` so example below will create entry with :term:`dn` *cn=newPosixGroup,ou=groups,dc=company,dc=com*::
+As we can see there are three fields and one of them is used as :term:`rdn` attribute. :class:`~pumpkin.models.PosixGroup` model defines 'cn' as :term:`rdn` so example below will create entry with :term:`dn` *cn=newPosixGroup,ou=groups,dc=company,dc=com*::